avoicule/AWS-CSA-2019-study-notes/Course/EC2/README.md

 * To move an EC2 volume from one AZ/Region to another, take a snap or an image of it, then you can copy them to the new AZ/Region.
 * Snapshots of encrypted volumes are encrypted automatically
 * Volumes restored from an encrypted snapshot will be encrypted as well.
+* You can share snapshots by only if they are uncrypted.
 * You can share snapshots only if they are not encrypted, these snapshots can be made public.
+* To move an EC2 ivolume from one AZ to another, take a snapshot of it, create an AMI from the snapshot and then use the AMI to launch the EC2 instance in a new AZ
+* To move an EC2 ivolume from a reagion o another, take a snapshot of it, create an AMI from the snapshot, copy the AMI from one reqion to another and then use the AMI to launch the EC2 instance in a new AZ
 ### [AMI Types](https://aws.amazon.com/amazon-linux-ami/instance-type-matrix/)
+* You can create AMI from both Volumes and Snapshots
 * [EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html): Amazon EBS provides durable, block-level storage volumes that you can attach to a running instance
   * EBS takes less time to provision.
   * EBS volumes can be kept once the instance is terminated.
 * [Instance Store / Ephemeral storage](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html): This storage is located on disks that are physically attached to the host computer
   * Instance Store Volumes can't be stopped, if the host fails, you lose data.
+  * Instance Store volumes are created from template stored in Amazon S3.
   * You can reboot the instance without losing data.
   * You can not detach Instance Store Volumes.
   * Instance store volumes cannot be kept once the instance is terminated.